YottaDB/YDBDoc/AdminOpsGuide/gtcm.rst

 GT.CM Server Startup and Shutdown
 ++++++++++++++++++++++++++++++++++

-This section describes the starting up and shutting down procedure of GT.CM server.
+This section describes the starting up and shutting down procedure of a GT.CM server.

 **GT.CM Server Startup**

-A GT.CM server must be operating on every node of a network from which data is requested during distributed database operation, including server nodes and nodes with both client and server processes.
+A GT.CM server must be operating on every node of the network from which data is requested during distributed database operation, including server nodes and nodes with both client and server processes.
 There are two ways by which the GT.CM server can be invoked.

 * By explicitly starting the GT.CM server to listen to a specified port number, or by defaulting the port number.
 * Invoking the GT.CM server to listen at a standard port number assigned to the GNP protocol (e.g., in /etc/services file).